alimohammad1995/SDC_Project_Four/writeup.md

 <br/>
 ### Video pipline
 ---
 The video pipline is simply a reading the video frame by frame and input them to the image pipline and draw the result on the output video.
+Some problems that might happend in the pipline are listed as below:

+1. More lines!
+You see when some other vehicles showed up in front of the camera we find more lines and so the hot point changes after the lane finding and it's wrong.

+2. Tree's shadows.
+In a part of video there exists a tree.
+So the shadow of the tree showed up on the street.
+We mark them as the lines and in other ocassion, Forrest roads for example the hot points may change because of these lines and We make wrong decision finding the lanes.

+3. Light reflection.
+For example if water on the road or snowy roads the sun reflection disable our color s channel filter.
+So our hot points decreases and We rely on the sobel transform much more.
+This aims to unreliable decision making during the lane finding.

 <br/>
 ### Future Works